 If Everyone Cares

-Jaki Bent, from Devon, launched the UK’s first free interactive map for charities and community projects, making it as easy to connect to local support online as it is to find a hotel or restaurant on Google Maps.
+Jaki King, from Devon, launched the UK’s first free interactive map for charities and community projects, making it as easy to connect to local support online as it is to find a hotel or restaurant on Google Maps.

 Jaki sold her house and gave up her job to dedicate herself to establishing ‘If Everyone Cares’ and ‘Ododow.org’ in 2012.
 Over 650 projects from across the UK are now listed on Jaki’s map, which enables projects to create their own profiles, share resources and collaborate with larger organisations.
 Jaki was named on the 2016 ‘UK Digital Leaders 100’ list for the potential social impact of her online map, and is currently actively working towards collaborating with more than 400 local authorities to expand the project.